Charlie Baum: Volunteer work

-Charlie was a board member for 4 years at the United Way of Rutherford and Cannon Counties from 2013–2017.
+Baum was a board member for 4 years at the United Way of Rutherford and Cannon Counties from 2013–2017.
 He was a board member at the American Heart Association of Rutherford County for 5 years from 2012–2017.
 He was a county commissioner at the Rutherford County Commission for 8 years from 2010–2018.
 He was a board member on the Murfreesboro City School Foundation for 6 years from 2013–2019.
 He is currently a board member on the Linebaugh Library Foundation Board, where he has served since 2015.
-He is currently a board member at Oaklands Historic Mansion, where he has served since 2016.
+Baum is currently a board member at Oaklands Historic Mansion, where he has served since 2016.

 Organizations

-Charlie has been a part of the American Academy of Economics and Financial Experts (AAEFE) since 2015.
+Baum has been a part of the American Academy of Economics and Financial Experts (AAEFE) since 2015.
 He has been a part of National Association of Forensic Economists since January 2013.

 Published work

-Charlie published Calculating Economic Losses from Wrongful Incarceration in the Tennessee Bar Journal in July 2016.
-Charlie published Employee Tenure and Economic Losses in Wrongful Termination Cases in the Journal of Forensic Economics in 2013.
+Baum published "Calculating Economic Losses from Wrongful Incarceration" in the Tennessee Bar Journal in July 2016.
+Baum published "Employee Tenure and Economic Losses in Wrongful Termination Cases" in the Journal of Forensic Economics in 2013.

 Honors and awards

-In 1988, Charlie became an Eagle Scout, as a part of the Boy Scouts of America.
-From 2008–2014, Charlie served as a chair in the Department of Economics and Finance at MTSU.
+In 1988, Baum became an Eagle Scout, as a part of the Boy Scouts of America.
+From 2008–2014, Baum served as a chair in the Department of Economics and Finance at MTSU.